oddbird/oddleventy/content/work/quarqnet.md

 ### Implementation

 After minor design tweaks in the browser, we had our solution!
-View the current, live application at [QuarqNet.com].

 {{ embed.figure(
   data=[{